 What Are The Most Common Scalp Problems?

-Seborrhoeic Dermatitis: Popularly known as dandruff, seborrheic dermatitis is the most common scalp problem.
+Seborrhoeic Dermatitis: A severe form of dandruff, seborrheic dermatitis is the most common scalp problem.
 In infants, this is called crib cap, often appearing in the early weeks and eventually disappearing after a few weeks or months.

 Experts say that two factors may lead to seborrheic dermatitis, also referred to as seborrheic eczema.
 These two factors are excessive production of oil and a fungus named Malasezzia which may cause the skin to overproduce oil.
 The high amount of oil irritates the scalp, leading to its reddening.